Tyrone-Liu/ExperimentalApp/README.md

 + Burst (for stacking or time-lapse)
     * Control method: Switch
-        - [ ] Switch / button to start / stop burst (no need to press shutter button many times)
+        - [ ] Switch / button to start / stop burst (no need to press the shutter button for many times)
         - [ ] Configurable time interval between each shot / shot group
         - [ ] Configurable shot numbers for each shot group
     * Control method: Button